RGvirer/project_react/README.md

-# E-Commerce Website - React, MUI, Redux
+# E-Commerce Website - FrontEnd React

 ## Overview
 This is a frontend project for an E-Commerce website built with React, Material-UI (MUI), and Redux.
 The application allows users to browse through products, add items to their shopping cart, and view details of each product.